-36. In addition to the data reported under Question 3 in Chapter 4 (legal harvest of seabirds and their eggs), does your country have comprehensive data on illegal killing and egg harvesting of AEWA-listed seabirds?
+36. In addition to the data reported under Question 3 in Chapter 4 (legal harvest of seabirds and their eggs), does your country have data on illegal killing and egg harvesting of AEWA-listed seabirds?
 (Resolution 7.6)

 [Tick mark] YES